 These towel exercises are best performed on a smooth surface like a hard floor.
 Only have carpet?
 No worries.
 You can use paper plates beneath your feet instead.

-Towel-Only Ab Exercises
+Try This Towel-Only Ab Workout

 Do: Three to five rounds of the below exercises.
 Start with 10 reps for each move.
 If you don't feel challenged enough, increase your reps to 20.